StevenSamirMichael/rust-astro/README.md

-# Astrodynamics with Rust
+# Satellite dynamics with Rust

-A performant astrodynamics library, written in rust, with Python bindings.
+A high-performance satellite dynamics library, written in rust, with Python bindings.
 The codes have been written with both accuracy and speed in mind.
 Sensible interfaces and defaults are provided when possible.